Related articles

 Quick reminder:

-• Rails::Railtie is the core of the Rails framework.
-It provides a set of hooks (such as after_initializeadd_routing_paths or set_load_path) to extend Rails and/or modify the initialization process.
+• Rails: :Railtie is the core of the Rails framework.
+It provides a set of hooks (like after_initialize, add_routing_paths, or set_load_path) to extend Rails and/or change the initialization process.

-• A railtie is a subclass of Rails::Railtie that's going to extend Rails.
-It uses the hooks provided by Railties to plug itself to Rails.
-Said differently, it's not Rails that knows of other components beforehand and requires them but rather the components that each implement a railtie and include themselves into Rails, letting Rails know that they're here.
+• A railtie is a subclass of Rails: :Railtie that will extend Rails.
+It uses hooks provided by Railties to connect to Rails.
+In other words, it is not Rails that knows the other components in advance and requires them, but rather the components that each implement a railtie and that integrate with Rails, letting Rails know that they are there.

-• An engine is a railtie with some initializers already set.
+• An engine is a railtie with some initializers already defined.

-If you want to learn more about this, there’s no better way than to read the source code:
+If you want to know more, there is no better way than to read the source code:

 $ cd `bundle show railties`